jorgeacj/COVID19_Modeling_and_Analysis/README.md

 ## Funding

-This project was funded by [Brazilian National Council for Scientific and Technological Development (CNPq)](http://www.cnpq.br/) and [UNINTER-International University Center](https://www.uninter.com/).
+This project was funded by [Brazilian National Council for Scientific and Technological Development (CNPq)](http://www.cnpq.br/).

 ## License